 Tobie is another new arrival who is a young 22 month old.
 He is quite a show stopper, but needs some basic training, like most of the dogs.
 He can’t know commands if he’s never been taught.
 Most labs want to please their people and are willing learners. so with consistent instruction,Tobie would be a wonderful boy.
 He walks relatively fast on a leash, but doesn’t pull and responds beautifully with a slight tug to return and slow his pace.
 He is very affectionate and friendly and appears to enjoy the company of other dogs.
 We are thrilled to have him join our new dogs and are honored to help him find his family.

 Lady is an exceptional girl, who at one point we had thought of having available for adoption, but our focus is to help her on her journey for Search and Rescue.
-Therefore, currently she is exclusively available to a Search and Rescue handler.
+Therefore, currently she is exclusively available to a Search and Rescue or Crime Scene Handler.
 We truly believe this is “her purpose” and want to be instrumental in helping her achieve that goal.

 Lady’s Journey for Search and Rescue